 Aquaculture contributes to the economic well-being of towns and communities throughout New Zealand, through farming, processing and support industries.
-Over the next 7 years, consents for up to 689 existing marine farms (60% of the total current marine farms) will expire, with consents for 602 of those farms (52%) expiring at the end of 2024.
+Over the next 5 years, consents for up to 689 existing marine farms (60% of the total current marine farms) will expire, with consents for 602 of those farms (52%) expiring at the end of 2024.
 Under the existing planning framework replacement consenting for existing marine farms, realignment of existing farms and change of species on existing farms can be complex and uncertain, which is undermining confidence in the industry.
-Most of those consents were granted prior to the Resource Management Act 1991.
-Conditions on these consents often do not represent current best environmental practice and there was little or no consideration of tangata whenua values.
-In addition to the replacement consenting issues, biosecurity is a key risk to both the New Zealand coastal environment and the aquaculture industry, and measures to manage on-farm marine biosecurity are currently not consistent across the country.
+Most of these consents were granted prior to the Resource Management Act 1991 (the RMA).
+Conditions on the consents often do not represent current best environmental practice and there was little or no consideration of tangata whenua values.

-To address these issues, the Minister for the Environment and the Minister of Fisheries propose to recommend to the Governor-General the making of a National Environmental Standard for Marine Aquaculture, under section 43 of the Resource Management Act 1991.
+To address these issues, the Minister for the Environment and the Minister of Fisheries propose to recommend to the Governor-General the making of a National Environmental Standard for Marine Aquaculture (the proposed NESMA), under section 43 of the RMA.
 The policy objective of the proposed NESMA is to: